Trusted by more than 50,000 customers globally

 Web developers have to test websites on specific browsers to ensure the site’s compatibility with said browser’s specifications.
 Tests are run repeatedly during development to help them verify how every change to the codebase reflects in the browser.
-This process ensures that web developers are optimizing their sites for the real world.
+This process ensures that web developers optimize their sites for the real world.

-This article aims to explain how developers can open a website’s mobile view in Chrome browser via desktop.
+This article will explain how developers can open Chrome mobile view via desktop.
 It also explains how one can test websites on real mobile devices online.